fabmob/standard-covoiturage/standard-covoiturage_specification.md

 This document is the entry point for the "Standard covoiturage" specification.
 Its goal is to explain from a functional point of view how the technical parts should be interpreted.

 It makes reference to other parts of the standard :
 - An OpenAPI schema describing the entire API
-- Other documents describing specific technical parts like process flows ...

 ### 1.4.
 Functional blocks and standard compliance